wevexOP/MySQL-Employee-Tracker/README.md

 ## About

-Application tree structure: The application is user friendly and built to handle large amount of data (ie: what if the company have about 10,000 employees and 1,000+ roles)
+This application is built with user experience and user interface at the for front of the design process.
+Making it easy for a user to sift through limitless lines of data.
+This is an example of how it works with just a small team in a company.

 * View All Employees - command that prints all employees in a table.
 Table contains employee id, employee name, title, department, salary and employee manager.